yinyangontology/YYO/README.md

 Yin and yang are Chinese philosophical concepts referring to two opposite but interconnected forces.
 Yin is the receptive force or principle.
 Yang the active force or principle.

-YYO was initiated by Dr. Yongqun "Oliver" He during his sabbatical in Monash University, Australia, in the fall 2017.
+The development of YYO was initiated by Dr. Yongqun "Oliver" He during his sabbatical (November 2017 to January 2018) in Monash University, Australia.

 ## References: